-1. Do a position level hazard assessment based on job tasks to identify the hazards in the workplace with your employees based on their job titles.
+1. Fill out a position hazard assessment based on job tasks to identify the hazards in the workplace with your employees based on their job titles.

-2. Identify the frequency and severity of an injury occurring because of the hazard using the MRU risk matrix.
+2. Identify the frequency and severity of an injury occurring because of the hazards identified, using the MRU risk matrix.

-3. Add the frequency and severity to determine the risk of injury surrounding the task you are doing to decide whether the risk is accepted.
+3. Multiply the frequency and severity to determine the risk of injury surrounding the task you are doing to decide whether the risk is acceptable.

-Position level hazard assessments should be done between supervisor and employee on an annual basis, signed and recorded
+Position hazard assessments should be reviewed between manager/chair/supervisor and employee on an annual basis, signed and recorded.

-1. Do a field level hazard assessment each day if your tasks will be changing throughout the day.
+1. Fill out a field level hazard assessment each day if your tasks will be changing throughout the day.

-2. Hand in field level hazard assessments to supervisor/manager and recorded.
+2. Sign and hand in field level hazard assessments to supervisor/manager.

 Watch the 'Filling out a hazard assessment' video.